-Our research goal is to develop teams of MAVs which can fly autonomously in city-like environments and which can be used to assist humans in tasks like rescue and monitoring.
+Our research goal is to develop teams of MAVs that can fly autonomously in city-like environments and that can be used to assist humans in tasks like rescue and monitoring.
 We focus on enabling autonomous navigation using vision and IMU as sole sensor modalities (i.e., no GPS, no laser).

 We work on control strategies and trajectory generation algorithms to enable aggressive maneuvers with vision-based quadrotors.
 While pushing the agility boundaries of our quadrotors, we also enable them to recover from difficult conditions in case of a failure.

 The Dynamic Vision Sensor (DVS) is a bio-inspired vision sensor that works like your eye.
 Instead of wastefully sending entire images at fixed frame rates, only the local pixel-level changes caused by movement in a scene are transmitted at the time they occur.
 The result is a stream of "address-events" at microsecond time resolution, equivalent to or better than conventional high-speed vision sensors running at thousands of frames per second.

 We are working on the problem of estimating dense and accurate 3D maps from a single moving camera.
 The monocular setting is an appealing sensing modality for Micro Aerial Vehicles (MAVs), where strict limitations apply on payload and power consumption.
 In this case, the high agility turns the platform into a formidable depth sensor, able to deal with a wide depth range and capable of achieving arbitrarily high confidence in the measurement.